emberlight-interactive/swords-and-meadows/DESIGN.md

 The world will initially be generic.
 Ruins of different types will create demand for certain regions

+Only render character entities that are not obfuscated by visibility blockers

 ### Settlements

 The 3 craftable parts of a settlement include the walls, towers and player platforms that allow for players to shoot over adjacent walls.
 Walls are sections "3 units thick" and are the target for a single army unit or player mage attack.